 We currently have four PARISH PROJECTS underway in Rwanda and Uganda changing the lives of communities in need.
 In order for this support to continue WE NEED YOUR DONATIONS

 Applying a holistic approach tailored to the most urgent needs of each community.

 Working in partnership with the local church

 Stage one provides for approximately twenty families within the community together with support for a project that will benefit the community as a whole.
-Each Parish Project is funded over three phases with reports and feedback provided at the end of each phase.
+Each Parish Project is funded over several phases with reports and feedback provided at the end of each phase.
 Additional support to improve health and education is provided as needs arise.

 If phase one is successful a further twenty families will be selected and phase two will commence.

 As livestock breed and the first young are passed on our financial contribution to each phase can reduce.
 As families are equipped and become more self sufficient so school fees are paid and community issues are addressed.